Saving for Retirement: IRA vs. 401(k)

-Today, more workers are being asked to participate in and contribute to their own retirement plans.
-While Social Security is a valuable resource, those with the ability to build a retirement nest egg are unlikely to rely on their Social Security benefits alone for income.
+Today, it's essential for workers to participate in and contribute to their own retirement plans.
+While Social Security is a valuable resource, most people will find it isn't enough to sustain their pre-retirement lifestyle after they stop working.

 Start by creating a disciplined, prudent savings plan that defines your retirement goals and includes a monthly savings amount.
 To help understand how much you might need to be putting away, you can use a retirement calculator or get more help by working with a financial planner.

 The next step is to figure out where to put those savings.

 Most people have two types of accounts available to them:

 - Workplace retirement accounts, such as 401(k)s and 403(b)s

 - Individual retirement accounts (IRA), including traditional and Roth IRAs